electronfriends/wemp/README.md

 No. The services are installed separately from Wemp and are not deleted.

-### Is it safe to downgrade an existing installation of Wemp?

-No. MariaDB does not support downgrading and by using an old Wemp version on an existing MariaDB installation you could risk losing your database.

 ## Thanks to

 - [Electron](https://www.electronjs.org) for the tools to create a Windows application with JavaScript.